Achievable logoAchievable logo

 Maximal oxygen uptake (VO2max mL/kg/min)⁡ is the highest amount of oxygen an individual can utilize during exercise and is a key indicator of cardiorespiratory fitness.

-The a-VO2 difference refers to the difference in oxygen content between arterial blood and venous blood.
-It represents how much oxygen is extracted by the muscles from the blood and is an important factor in determining VO2.
+The a-VO2 difference is the difference in oxygen content between arterial blood and venous blood.
+It reflects how much oxygen working muscles remove from the blood and is an important determinant of VO2.

 VO2=heart rate×stroke volume×a−vO2difference

-Another measure of oxygen uptake is metabolic equivalent (MET), which represents the energy cost of physical activity.
-One MET is defined as the resting metabolic rate, or approximately 3.5 mL O2 per kg body weight per minute.
+Another way to describe oxygen uptake is the metabolic equivalent (MET), which represents the energy cost of physical activity.
+One MET is defined as resting metabolic rate, or about 3.5 mL O2 per kg body weight per minute.
 Exercise intensity is often expressed in METs, with higher MET values indicating greater oxygen consumption.

 Blood pressure